rbowen/presentations/new_in_juno/slides.md

 ![Juno](images/juno.png)

-* Juno: Juno is a locality in Georgia
+* Juno: Juno is a locality near Atlanta, Georgia, USA, where the summit was held.

 ---